phdlee/dvpi/README.md

 I am not responsible for DVSwitch and the programs contained in DVSwitch, and I am not responsible for the use of DVPi.
 Please use it only if you agree to this.

-Network transceiver for DV Switch (or DV Link)
+Network transceiver for DVSwitch (or DVLink)

 The source is not publicly available because dvpi can be used for commercial purposes.
 I plan to consider releasing the source after version 1.0